-It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.
+It’s hard to believe, but Christmas Decor has already been flying off the shelves for weeks.

 Plan Early – To Prepare for Christmas Decorating Now

-First, it’s important to decide what you want your décor to look like for the coming holidays.
-You will want to make a list of colors, styles, etc. In addition, what décor will you use from last year, what are you getting rid of and what needs to be purchased to fill in any gaps.
+First, decide what you want your décor to look like for the coming holidays is important.
+You will want to make a list of colors, styles, etc. In addition, what décor will you use from last year, what are you getting rid of, and what needs to be purchased to fill in any gaps.

 Once you have your list, then you need to purchase quickly.
-I’m always amazed at how quick certain items fly off the shelves.
-Here is a list of items that will be picked over quickly and it’s best to purchase as soon as you’ve made your decisions.
+I’m always amazed at how fast certain items fly off the shelves.
+Here is a list of items that will be picked over quickly, and it’s best to purchase as soon as you’ve made your decisions.

 Holiday Ribbons & Gift Wrap

 You will find that ribbons are probably the first to go.
 Even online stores are selling out of the really cute and unique ribbons.
-So to prepare for Christmas decorating now and to get what you want, don’t hesitate, order today.
+So to prepare for Christmas decorating now and get what you want, don’t hesitate to order today.

-A great tip is to keep craft paper, as well as red and white baker’s string on hand for holiday wrapping because it’s a less expensive way to stretch your holiday budget.
+A great tip is to keep craft paper and red and white baker’s string on hand for holiday wrapping because it’s a less expensive way to stretch your holiday budget.

 Some Favorites- Click to Shop